jsgroth/jgnes/jgnes-web/README.md

 ### Rust Nightly

 The WASM frontend requires a nightly version of the Rust toolchain because the stable standard library does not support sharing memory between the main thread and worker threads in WASM.
-(Presumably because that isn't supported in all WASM runtimes, although all major browsers support it.)
+(Presumably because this isn't supported in all WASM runtimes, although all major browsers support it.)

 To install the latest nightly toolchain, including the standard library source (required for the build):